Optimal training of integer-valued neural networks with mixed integer programming: Abstract

 \section{Abstract}

-Recent work has shown potential in using Mixed Integer Programming (MIP) solvers to optimize certain aspects of neural networks (NN).
-However little research has gone into training NNs with solvers.
-State of the art methods to train NNs are typically gradient-based and require significant data, computation on GPUs and extensive hyper-parameter tuning.
-In contrast, training with MIP solvers should not require GPUs or hyper-parameter tuning but can likely not handle large amounts of data.
-This work builds on recent advances that train binarized NNs using MIP solvers.
-We go beyond current work by formulating new MIP models to increase the amount of data that can be used and to train non-binary integer-valued networks.
-Our results show that comparable results to using gradient descent can be achieved when minimal data is available.
+Recent work has shown potential in using Mixed Integer Programming (MIP) solvers to optimize certain aspects of neural networks (NNs).
+However the intriguing approach of training NNs with MIP solvers is under-explored.
+State-of-the-art-methods to train NNs are typically gradient-based and require significant data, computation on GPUs, and extensive hyper-parameter tuning.
+In contrast, training with MIP solvers does not require GPUs or heavy hyper-parameter tuning, but currently cannot handle anything but small amounts of data.
+This article builds on recent advances that train binarized NNs using MIP solvers.
+We go beyond current work by formulating new MIP models which improve training efficiency and which can train the important class of integer-valued neural networks (INNs).
+We provide two novel methods to further the potential significance of using MIP to train NNs.
+The first method optimizes the number of neurons in the NN while training.
+This reduces the need for deciding on network architecture before training.
+The second method addresses the amount of training data which MIP can feasibly handle: we provide a batch training method that dramatically increases the amount of data that MIP solvers can use to train.
+We thus provide a promising step towards using much more data than before when training NNs using MIP models.
+Experimental results on two real-world data-limited datasets demonstrate that our approach strongly outperforms the previous state of the art in training NN with MIP, in terms of accuracy, training time and amount of data.
+Our methodology is proficient at training NNs when minimal training data is available, and at training with minimal memory requirements -- which is potentially valuable for deploying to low-memory devices.